 New Capital investments in Q3 to finance patent costs and finalize pre-clinical studies.
 US patent granted for PN6047 in Q4 2018 and European patent in final approval process.

-PHARMNOVO was founded in 2008 by Bengt von Mentzer after 27 years as a drug discovery group leader for Astra Zeneca.
+PHARMNOVO WAS FOUNDED in 2008 by Bengt von Mentzer after 27 years as a drug discovery group leader for Astra Zeneca.
 With a focus on chronic pain treatment PharmNovo started to develop novel delta opioid receptor agonists.

 With chemist, Ingemar Starke, new chemistry was developed and we identified novel potent, selective and biased DOR agonists (a new concept in pharmacology at the time).
-In 2010, David Kendall, Professor of Pharmacology at Nottingham University joined the company part time and became full time CSO in 2015.
+In 2010, David Kendall, Professor of Pharmacology at Nottingham University UK joined the company part time and became full time CSO in 2015.

 In 2016 a collaboration with Professor Eamon Kelly’s research group at the University of Bristol was started with the aim of studying delta opioid receptor biased agonism.
 This collaboration has been supported by grants from the UK Medical Research Council.